uberduck-ai/uberduck-ml-dev/README.md

 ## Overview

 The models in this repository used in production are the Tacotron2, SO-VITS-SVC, zero-shot RADTTS, and HiFi-GAN.
 Training code is included for Tacotron2, RADTTS, and HiFi-GAN.
 Other goodies include fill-populating inference, additional languages, and Torchmoji emotional encoding.
+Download models to fine-tune from at [**training**](https://huggingface.co/Uberduck).
 Please reach out for help or to contribute!

 ![Summary](https://github.com/uberduck-ai/uberduck-ml-dev/blob/master/details.png)